 A student whose GPA falls below 3.0 is notified by email that they are on academic probation, and they are given up to nine additional credits to bring the cumulative GPA up to a 3.0; if they fail to do so, they are dismissed from the university.
-Students enrolled in accelerated programs (HRD and online MPA) are permitted to take three credits in a session for the duration of their probation.
+Students enrolled in part of term sessions (i.e. 7 or 8 week sessions) are permitted to take three credits in a session for the duration of their probation.